rylangooch/CV/README.md

 ## Rylan Gooch

 Software is about to change the world in ways that we’re yet to fully understand.
 My ambition is to be as heavily involved in that evolution as I can.
 This ambition brought me to Makers Academy, where I’ve been learning how to craft code that is test-driven, modular and clean.
-I’m looking to build on these foundations as a Junior Developer in an ambitious team with a shared vision.
+I’m looking to build on these foundations as a junior developer in an ambitious team with a shared vision.

 ## Skills